AWM: Accurate Weight-Matrix Fingerprint for Large Language Models: Manipulations on An Open-Source LLM

 \subsection{Problem Definition}

 Weights of an open-source LLM are often inherited, but unclaimed inheritance invites manipulations.
 Although the source code may not explicitly reveal these manipulations, the weights are vulnerable to modifications that leave no trace in code (e.g., post-hoc matrix multiplications to produce new weights), and they can even be altered to evade independence tests.
-To enable detection on model weights, we first formalize the plausible manipulation forms. \begin{definition}[LLM Weight Manipulations] Let A and B be two open-source LLMs with the same number of layers $L$, and $\mathbb{W}_A, \mathbb{W}_B$ denote the sets of matrix weights for A and B respectively.
-Then, if B manipulates A, the manipulations on $W_{A,\text{partial}}$ are
+To enable detection on model weights, we first formalize the plausible manipulation forms.

+\begin{definition}[LLM Weight Manipulations] Let A and B be two open-source LLMs with the same number of layers $L$, and $\mathbb{W}_A, \mathbb{W}_B$ denote the sets of matrix weights for A and B respectively.
+Then, if B manipulates A, the manipulations on $\mathbb{W}_{A,\text{partial}}$ are

 where $L$ and $R$ are row-wise and column-wise transformation matrices, and $E$ is the error term.
 The learnable weights in $\text{RMSNorm}$ are also changed correspondingly. \end{definition}